 - Check the WebDAV URL - to get the correct URL, go to Nextcloud and, in the left sidebar, click on "Settings" and copy the WebDAV URL from there.
 Do not forget to add the folder you've created to that URL.
 For example, if the base the WebDAV URL is "https://example.com/nextcloud/remote.php/webdav/" and you want the notes to be synced in the "Joplin" directory, you need to give the URL "https://example.com/nextcloud/remote.php/webdav/Joplin" and you need to create the "Joplin" directory yourself.

 - Did you enable 2FA (Multi-factor authentication) on Nextcloud?
-In that case, you need to create a one-time password for Joplin on the Nextcloud admin interface.
+In that case, you need to create an app password for Joplin in the Nextcloud admin interface.

 If you want to serve using https but can't or don't want to use SSL certificates signed by trusted certificate authorities (like "Let's Encrypt"), it's possible to generate a custom CA and sign your certificates with it.
 You can generate the CA and certificates using openssl, but I like to use a tool called mkcert for it's simplicity.
 Finally, you have to add your CA certificate to Android settings so that Android can recognize the certificates you signed with your CA as valid (link).